 Hiring staff knowledgeable in accessible design can bring new insights and skills to any team.
-When advertising an open position, clearly state that such knowledge is an essential criteria for qualifying for the position.
-UW-IT, the central IT unit at the University of Washington, encourages supervisors to include the following required or desirable qualification:
+When advertising an open position, clearly state that such knowledge is an essential criterion for qualifying for the position.
+UW-IT, the central IT unit at the University of Washington, encourages supervisors to include the following required or desirable qualifications: